buyer-intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly identifies the tool as providing deep company intelligence for a buyer, listing specific data sources (corporate registry, customs, supply chain, decision-maker profiling) and output (0-100 score with evidence chain).
-This distinguishes it from sibling tools like find_buyers or enrich_buyer_contact.
+Description clearly states the tool analyzes a buyer using multiple data sources (corporate registry, customs, supply chain, decision-maker profiling, risk flags) and returns a 0-100 score with evidence chain.
+This differentiates it from sibling tools like 'find_buyers' (discovery) and 'enrich_buyer_contact' (contact enrichment).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.